 If you are just starting a business, you won’t have as much information as an established company.
 Instead, focus on your experience and background as well as the decisions that led you to start this particular enterprise.

 Demonstrate that you have done thorough market analysis.
-Include information about a need or gap in your target market, and how your particular solutions can fill it.
-Convince the reader that you can succeed in your target market, then address your future plans.
+Convince the reader that you can succeed in your target market; then address your future plans.

-This section of your business plan provides a high-level review of the different elements of your business.
-This is akin to an extended elevator pitch and can help readers and potential investors quickly understand the goal of your business and its unique proposition.
+This section of your business plan provides a high-level overview of the different elements of your business.
+The goal is to help readers and potential investors quickly understand the goal of your business and its unique proposition.